-Dlugos brings decades of experience in the administration of liberal arts higher education and more than 20 years of classroom leadership to the College.
-Before joining Saint Joseph’s in July of 2012, Dr. Dlugos served for seven years as the vice president and dean of Academic Affairs at the College of Saint Elizabeth in Morristown, New Jersey.
-Prior to that, Dr. Dlugos served for 16 years at Washington & Jefferson College in Washington, Pennsylvania, in a variety of roles, including vice president for Academic Affairs and dean of the faculty.
+Before joining Saint Joseph’s, Dr. Dlugos served for seven years as the vice president and dean of academic affairs at the College of Saint Elizabeth in Morristown, New Jersey.
+Prior to that, he served for 16 years at Washington & Jefferson College in Washington, Pennsylvania, in a variety of roles, including vice president for academic affairs and dean of the faculty.

 Dr. Dlugos earned his bachelor’s and master’s degrees in English from Boston College, a doctorate in English from the University of Virginia, and has completed the Management Development Program at Harvard University’s Graduate School of Education.
 In addition, he completed a presidential vocation and institutional mission program through the Council of Independent Colleges.

-Mr. Driscoll earned a Bachelor of Science degree from the University of Southern Maine in Portland.
+Mr. Driscoll graduated from Coyne Electrical Institute in Boston and earned a Bachelor of Science degree from the University of Southern Maine in Portland.

 Dr. Hamilton has served as the president of the Maine Optometric Association, is a member of the American Optometric Association, and has also been involved with the Iris Network, where he worked with the visually impaired.